 How We Tested

 Although we typically use our cast-iron skillets to sear, sauté, and fry, occasionally we steam, simmer, and keep foods warm in them, too.
 Our favorite traditional cast iron manufacturer, Lodge, now makes two dedicated lids, sold separately, that fit its 12-inch traditional skillet, the winner of our most recent cast-iron skillet testing.
-One lid is made of tempered glass and costs about $26; the other is made of cast iron and costs about $33.
+One lid is made of tempered glass; the other is made of cast iron.
 Which one was better?